Miss USA 2009

 The event was hosted by Billy Bush of Access Hollywood and actress Nadine Velazquez; Bush returned to host the pageant which he last emceed in 2005.
 He had previously co-hosted Miss USA 2003 with Daisy Fuentes and Miss USA 2004–2005 with Nancy O'Dell.
 Entertainment was provided by Kevin Rudolf who performed "Let It Rock" during the swimsuit competition and The Veronicas performed "Untouched" during the evening gown competition.

 The competition was broadcast in High Definition for only the second time in history.

 Delegates representing the fifty states plus the District of Columbia competed in the pageant, and arrived in Las Vegas on April 2.
-Miss USA Kristen Dalton represented the USA at the Miss Universe 2009 pageant, where she reached the Top 10.
+Miss USA Kristen Dalton represented the US at the Miss Universe 2009 pageant, where she reached the Top 10.

 Pageants were held from June 2008 to January 2009 to select the representative for each state.
 During the final show on April 19, the fifteen delegates with the highest average scores from the preliminary competition were announced.
 The top fifteen competed in the swimsuit competition.
 The top ten delegates from swimsuit competed in evening gown.
 The top five delegates from the evening gown competition (not averaged composite scores from both competitions) competed in the final question round to determine the winner.
 The judges' composite score was shown after each round of competition for only the third time since 2002.